stepbrobd/router/docs/main.typ

     - They eat the entirety of CGNAT address space (100.64.0.0/10)
     - `nodeAttrs` -> `ipPool` is half-baked, outstanding issue since Feb 2021 (tailscale\#1381)
-    - My workaround: set very specific priority in nftables ]
+    - My workaround: set rules with very specific priorities in nftables ]

 #slide[